abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter01.md

 it useful, but it’s not everybody’s cup of tea.
 This is an opportunity to get a bit of the flavor of having ordained sangha nearby.

-However, when the Buddha refers to Sangha outside of the conventional level, he’s again pointing to qualities of the heart.
-In our morning chant, when we recollect Sangha, we say: *Supaṭipanno bhagavato sāvakasaṅgho*, the Sangha of the Blessed One’s disciples are those who practice well, *ujupaṭipanno*, practice directly, *ñāyapaṭipanno*, practice for the overcoming of suffering, for understanding and knowledge, *sāmīcipaṭipanno*, practice appropriately, with integrity.
+However, when the Buddha refers to sangha outside of the conventional level, he’s again pointing to qualities of the heart.
+In our morning chant, when we recollect Sangha, we say: *Supaṭipanno bhagavato sāvakasaṅgho*, the Sangha of the Blessed One’s disciples are those who practice well; *ujupaṭipanno*, practice directly; *ñāyapaṭipanno*, practice for the overcoming of suffering, for understanding and knowledge; *sāmīcipaṭipanno*, practice appropriately, with integrity.
-These are also the qualities of those who have entered into the fruition of the path: stream enterers, once returners, non-returners, and arahants.
+These are also the qualities of those who have entered into the fruition of the path: stream-enterers, once-returners, non-returners, and arahants.

 When we come together to practice in a retreat situation, we take on the